dario-x/TextSimilarityExplorer/README.md

 # TextSimilarityExplorer 🔎 📄

-A visualization app with which users can explore the similary between texts/documents.
+A visualization app with which users can explore the similarity between texts/documents.

-The original app was originally developed for the area of short term answer grading but the code cuould also be applied with some slight adaptions in other domains.
+The original app was originally developed for the area of short-term answer grading but the code could also be applied with some slight adaptions in other domains.

-The web-app can be accessed by clicking on the link below:
+The web app can be accessed by clicking on the link below:

 https://dario-x.shinyapps.io/text_visuals/

 # Controls 🎛️🕹️

-The following controls are available in the app for interactio with the visuls
+The following controls are available in the app for interaction with the visuals

-1.  **changing the plot type** this will switch the change the network-based visuals to the PCA-ones or visa versa.
+1.  **changing the plot type** will switch the change the network-based visuals to the PCA-ones or visa versa.
 The control is located above the visualization.

-2.  **changing the question** this allows the user to easily select the question which he would like to analyse
+2.  **changing the question** This allows the user to easily select the The question which he would like to analyze

 3.  **choose the top n words** this defines how many of the most frequent words for each component in the graph are displayed